 How much do paid Wi-Fi plans cost?

-If you’re a Premium Economy or Economy Class passenger who does not attach a PPS Club or KrisFlyer membership number to their booking, you will need to buy a paid Wi-Fi plan.
+If you’re a Premium Economy or Economy Class passenger who does not have a KrisFlyer membership, and does not want to sign up for one (for whatever reason), you will need to buy a paid Wi-Fi plan.

 All plans are now time-based, a welcome change from the pre-COVID era where you’d pay US$15.99 for a 200MB plan which would disappear in the blink of an eye.